Its-Alex/personal-website/src/routes/blog/articles/second.md

 ---
-title: Second
+title: Git atomic commits
-description: second post.
+description: Explain how to perform atomic commit and why do it
 publishDate: '2023-4-16'
 lastUpdateDate: '2023-4-16'
 published: true